ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 \subsection{Model Architecture}

-The used model is a modified ResUNet++ architecture, as described in \citeA{rudisser_automatic_2022}, which achieved state-of-the-art performance for the automatic detection of ICMEs. \citeA{nguyen_multiclass_2025} compared this architecture to their YOLO-based approach, "SPODIfY," finding comparable results between the two methods.
+The used model is a modified ResUNet++ architecture, as described in \citeA{rudisser_automatic_2022}, which achieved state-of-the-art performance for the automatic detection of ICMEs. \citeA{nguyen_multiclass_2025} compared this architecture to their YOLO-based approach, ``SPODIfY," finding comparable results between the two methods.
 The main difference lies in the output representation: while YOLO-based models rely on bounding boxes to localize events, ResUNet++ performs pointwise segmentation.
-Since our focus lies on early detection in streaming data -- in which events unfold progressively and are not fully visible from the start -- segmentation proves more effective than bounding boxes, which may struggle to capture the gradual onset of an ICME.
+Since our focus lies on early detection in streaming data, in which events unfold progressively and are not fully visible from the start, segmentation proves more effective than bounding boxes, which may struggle to capture the gradual onset and the temporal and spatial complexity of ICME signatures.
 Initial tests confirmed that ResUNet++ is better suited for our goals, demonstrating superior performance in predicting event boundaries at an early stage.

-While the original implementation in \citeA{rudisser_automatic_2022} used 2D convolutional layers, we adapted the architecture to use 1D convolutions, reflecting the structure of our dataset.
-Additionally, we adjusted the filter sizes from $[64, 128, 256, 512]$ to $[32, 64, 128, 256]$.
-The lower resolution of our dataset justifies this reduction in filter sizes and results in a significant decrease in the number of trainable parameters, enhancing computational efficiency without compromising performance.
+While the original implementation in \citeA{rudisser_automatic_2022} used 2D convolutional layers, we adapted the architecture to use 1D convolutions, reflecting the structure of our data set.
+Apart from this modification, the overall architecture remains unchanged and is shown in Figure~\ref{fig:modelarchitecture}.
 For a complete description of all the components of the model, see \citeA{rudisser_automatic_2022}.